microsoft/CameraTraps/README.md

 ## research

-Ongoing research projects that use this repository in one way or another; as of the time I'm editing this README, there are projects in this folder around active learning and the use of simulated environments for training data augmentation.
+Ongoing research projects that use this repository in one way or another; as of the time I&rsquo;m editing this README, there are projects in this folder around active learning and the use of simulated environments for training data augmentation.

 ## sandbox

-Random things that don't fit in any other directory.
+Random things that don&rsquo;t fit in any other directory.
 Currently contains a single file, a not-super-useful but super-duper-satisfying and mostly-successful attempt to use OCR to pull metadata out of image pixels in a fairly generic way, to handle those pesky cases when image metadata is lost.

 # Gratuitous pretty camera trap picture